 It’s taken us a few months to work out timing and a babysitter, but I knew we had to make this First Friday date happen- the museum stays open late and admission is free so you only have to pay for the special exhibit.

-Can we just mention how great it is doubling with a photographer who you hand your camera to?
+Can we just mention how great it is to double with a photographer who you hand your camera to?
 I’ll forever treasure the moments after we took a posed shot that she kept snapping some candids that really showed our personalities and how happy we were to just be together.
 I’m pretty crazy about my date for the record, and I am photographic evidence to prove it!

 The Frida Kahlo and Diego Rivera Exhibit is so truly incredible!
 It mixes some of the most famous paintings by both Frida and Diego with photographs, sketches, and Frida’s clothing designs.